-Once the EPA has approved this TMDL, and it is known what measures must be taken to reduce pollution levels, then the implementation of best management practices (BMPs) is expected to take place.
+Once the EPA has approved this TMDL, and it is known what measures must be taken to reduce pollution levels, implementation of best management practices (BMPs) is expected to take place.
 MDE intends for the required reduction to be implemented in an iterative process that first addresses those sources with the largest impact to water quality, with consideration given to ease and cost of implementation.

-Maryland has several well-established programs to draw upon, including the Water Quality Improvement Act of 1998 (WQIA) and the Federal Nonpoint Source Management Program (§ 319 of the Clean Water Act).
-Several potential funding sources for implementation are available, such as the Buffer Incentive Program (BIP), the Shore
+Maryland has several well-established programs to draw upon, including the Water Quality Improvement Act of 1998 (WQIA) and the Federal Nonpoint Source

-Erosion Control Program (SEC), the State Water Quality Revolving Loan Fund, and the Stormwater Pollution Cost Share Program.
+Management Program (§ 319 of the Clean Water Act).
+Several potential funding sources for implementation are available, such as the Buffer Incentive Program (BIP), the State Water Quality Revolving Loan Fund, and the Stormwater Pollution Cost Share Program.